meghbalizarch/meghbalizarch.github.io/_talks/talk4.md

 ---
-title: "Conference Proceeding talk 3 on Relevant Topic in Your Field"
-collection: talks
+title: "Histology-Specific Natural History Models of Ovarian Cancer"
-type: "Conference proceedings talk"
+type: "Posters"
-permalink: /talks/2014-03-01-talk-3
-venue: "Testing Institute of America 2014 Annual Conference"
-date: 2014-03-01
+venue: "SMDM 47th Annual Meeting 2025"
-location: "Los Angeles, CA, USA"
+location: "Ann Arbor, MI, USA"
 ---

 This is a description of your conference proceedings talk, note the different field in type.
 You can put anything in this field.